Bali, Indonesia has a special place in our hearts and is one of our favorite places that we’ve been to.

 The private driver cost can range from 500,000 IDR to 700,000 IDR ($34-$47 USD) depending on your starting location and where you want to visit for the day.

 It’s not the cheapest option but it’s worth the cost and your own safety.
-Plus, it’s helpful to have a driver when you have a large group traveling.
+Plus, it’s helpful to have a driver when you have a large group traveling or if there are older travelers or babies.

 If you want a recommendation from our driver that we used, contact us and send us a note.